getify/BikechainJS/README.txt

 3. include_once(path-to-file): will ensure an exact file (via path) only gets loaded/parsed once.

 4. alert(), console.log(), console.warn(), and console.error() are all defined and mapped to [system].stdout.print().

+5. exit() to immediately stop execution of any javascript in this instance and flush output.

 --------------